-Ultimate guide to growing parsley in pots
+Ultimate guide to growing parsley in containers

 Like many herbs, parsley needs a sunny spot and consistent water.
 That’s about it.
 It doesn’t need a lot of room, which makes it perfect for container gardens.

 One thing to know about parsley: It’s slow to start.
 So if you plant from seed and don’t see seedlings after a few weeks, don’t give up!
 Many other herbs pop up within a week or so, and if you plant at the same time, it’s easy to assume the parsley isn’t doing well.